IIT-EnergySystemModels/openTEPES/doc/md/QA.md

   this).

 - If the problem-solving process has not produced an optimal solution, check if the system conditions defined within the input data files are too tight, i.e., the system may not have been provided with large enough flexibility for the model to find the optimal problem solution.
-If this may be the case, some problem constraints could/should be relaxed to allow the model to compute an optimal solution.
+If this is the case, some problem constraints could/should be relaxed to allow the model to compute an optimal solution.

 - Check the level of the overall system variables in the output **energy balance files** (e.g., `oT_Result_BalanceEnergyPerArea`,